sydasif/my-pandoc-book/chapters/01-cover-page.md

 ### About the author

-I am an Associate Engineer (DAE in Electronics), delving into network automation as a hobby after 25 years of working in the field of Computer Networking.
+I am an Associate Engineer (DAE in Electronics) exploring network automation as a hobby after  working in computer networks for 25 years.
 My skills as an Associate Engineer include:

 - Routing and Switching
 - OFC/LAN Networking